 - Requirements for obtaining operation approval for a body art/piercing establishment.

-- A completed application, a fee of $152, and plan review documentation are required to be submitted to our office prior to opening.
+- A completed application, the appropriate fee specified on the application, and plan review documentation are required to be submitted to our office prior to opening.

 - The application, plans and documents will be reviewed.